 Made famous by the Oscar-nominated film, Embrace of the Serpent, Los Cerros de Mavecure are located in one of the most remote regions of Colombia, Guainia.

 Los Cerros de Mavecure are truly a sight to behold.
-A slow and comfortable trip down the Inírida River will bring you face to face with these three, stunning 800 meter rocks, which can only be accessed by the river.
+A slow and comfortable trip down the Inírida River will bring you face to face with these three stunning 800 meter rocks, which can only be accessed from the river.

-The Colombian Amazon is a magical, wild place where few travelers actually venture.
-Captivate your inner explorer by traversing multiple powerful rivers, searching for the rare Inírida flower, and watching the Atabapo river change colors from yellow to red to blue.
+The Colombian Amazon is a magical, wild place where few travellers actually venture.
+Captivate your inner explorer by traversing multiple great rivers, searching for the rare Inírida flower, and watching the Atabapo river change colors from yellow to red to blue.

 You’ll camp on the shores of the Inírida River and visit El Venado indigenous village to catch a glimpse of life in the Amazon.
 A day would be complete without a search for the pink and grey river dolphins native to the area.